GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 ## Background clip

+{% BrowserCompat 'css.properties.background-clip' %}

 The `background-clip` property controls what is visually seen from a background layer regardless of the bounds created by the `background-origin` property.

 Like `background-origin` the regions that can be specified are `border-box`, `padding-box`, and `content-box` corresponding to where a CSS background layer can be rendered.
 When these keywords are used, any rendering of the background further than the region specified will be cropped or clipped.